Do You Need Small Business Insurance in Texas?

 - Firms employing fewer than 100 employees boast the largest share of small business employment.

-That does not mean that businesses that call Texas home are not required or encouraged to purchase business insurance for your small business.
+That does not mean that businesses that call Texas home are not required or encouraged to purchase business insurance for their small business.
 Every business owner should be aware of the state’s small business insurance requirements.

 Required Business Insurance Coverage in Texas